 The number of units and households listed above will be directly impacted by the ability to leverage dollars from other sources.
-The funding awarded for housing production will leverage additional units that are both market rate and subsidized.
-Specifically, while the levy would generate \$2.29 million in direct revenue annually, it will leverage \$4.5 million annually.
+The funding awarded for housing production will leverage additional units that are both market rate and subsidized affordable subsidized.
+Specifically, while the levy would generate \$2.29 million in direct revenue annually, it is anticipated that it will leverage \$4.5 million annually.
 (For example, in 2014 the City of Olympia provided approximately \$500,000 of its Community Development Block Grant funds for the Family Support Center's Pear Blossom Place project.
-The Family Support Center used these funds and the City's donation of the property to leverage an additional \$1.4 million dollars in other funds to create 50 units of affordable housing and shelter space.)
+The Family Support Center used these funds and the City's donation of the property to leverage an additional \$1.4 million dollars in other funds to create 50a mixed use property offering 13 total units (seven (7) units of affordable permanent supportive housing and six (6) family shelter spacesuites) that house over 60 homeless family members.)